Finding Legal Help

 The Administrative Office of the Courts conducts a background check, at no charge to the candidate, based on the identifying information provided by the candidate.
 If a candidate does not pass the background check, they may appeal the decision within 30 days to the Language Access Committee.
 All Court Interpreters must pass a background check every two years.

-We strongly encourage applicants to study the NCSC Resource Material as well as the CLAC Resource Guide to prepare for the English Written Test.
-Additional resource: English-Spanish Legal Terminology Glossary
+We strongly encourage applicants to study the NCSC Resource Material to prepare for the English Written Exam.
+Spanish candidates should also review the English-Spanish Legal Terminology Glossary resource.

 The registration deadline is 5:00 p.m. on the Friday before the test date.
 There are no exceptions to the registration deadline.
 If your registration and payment have not been received by the deadline you will be asked to reschedule.
 You will select the testing location when you register.
 The test is administered at the following court locations: